cs50/ide-archived/README.md

 1. Change line 1 of ide50/Dockerfile to <tt>FROM cloud9/workspace</tt>
 2. Zip ide50 (<tt>zip -r ide50 ide50</tt>).
 3. Email to Nikolai Onken, nikolai@c9.io

+# Troubleshooting

+If something seems awry with Docker, odds are the below will help. **The below will delete and recreate the virtual machine used by Docker.**

+    docker-machine stop default
+    docker-machine rm default
+    docker-machine create --driver virtualbox default
+    eval $(docker-machine env default)